{{ summaryHeading }}

 Introduction:

-Office cleaning bid flow from cleanable space through restrooms, traffic, service level, and margin
+Office cleaning bid flow from cleanable area through workload and costs to a monthly bid

 How to Use This Tool:

-1. Choose Build bid from target margin when you want the calculator to solve a monthly contract price.
-Choose Analyze monthly bid when you already have a price to test.
+1. Set Pricing method to Build bid from target margin when you need a recommended monthly amount, or choose Analyze monthly bid when you want to test an entered price against the modeled cost.

 Interpreting Results:

-Monthly bid is the customer-facing contract amount.
-In target-margin mode it is solved from cost, overhead, minimum visit floor, and rounding.
-In analyze mode it is the entered price, with margin and floor warnings used to show whether that price supports the workload.
+Monthly bid is the customer-facing recurring price before any separate taxes or contract-specific charges.
+In build mode it is solved from break-even cost, target margin, the minimum visit floor, and rounding.
+In analyze mode it is the entered price, so the margin and warning rows show whether that price funds the modeled workload.

 Technical Details:

-The margin solve uses margin as profit divided by customer price, not markup on cost.
-That distinction matters.
-A 25% margin requires dividing cost by 0.75, while a 25% markup would multiply cost by 1.25 and produce a lower margin.
+Margin is profit divided by customer price.
+That differs from markup on cost.
+A 25% margin divides break-even cost by 0.75; a 25% markup multiplies cost by 1.25 and produces a lower margin than many bidders expect.

 Formula Core: